a2e-mmc/docs/README.md

-# coupling-manual
+# A2e MMC Documentation

-Documentation for Mesoscale-to-Microscale Coupling (MMC) capabilities, hosted on readthedocs.io, and examples of how to use the tools that have been developed.
+Documentation for the Atmosphere-to-electrons (A2e) Mesoscale-to-Microscale Coupling (MMC) project, hosted on readthedocs.io.